 Scope

-Contractor shall furnish all labor, material, tools, and equipment to complete work specified.
-All employees on the job site are required to wear their company picture identification at all times.
+This Contractor to furnish all labor, materials, tools, and equipment to complete all work specified.
+All employees on the job site are required to always wear their company picture identification.
 All Housing Authority properties are SMOKE FREE.

-Work Included
+Work Included: